How to Deal With Depression: 11 Easy Ways Really Work

 Depression doesn’t just dampen your mood; it can anchor in negative thoughts.
 These negative thoughts can worsen your symptoms and make it difficult to deal with depression.

 Fortunately, you can learn to change those negative thoughts and improve your mood.
-Cognitive-behavioral therapy (CBT) is a special type of treatment that helps change negative thinking (cognitive distortions) and combats depression.
+Cognitive-behavioral therapy (CBT) is a special treatment that helps change negative thinking (cognitive distortions) and combats depression.

-There are also various online courses, self-help books, and apps that can teach you how to deal with negative thoughts.
+Various online courses, self-help books, and apps can teach you how to deal with negative thoughts.
 By changing your unhealthy thinking patterns, you can ultimately deal with your depression.

 6. Stop Procrastinating